17 Steps to Buying a House: Everything Buyers Need to Do

 The appraisal process can take a few weeks if the appraisers in your area are busy.
 The actual examination of the property can last anywhere from under half an hour to a few hours.

 For buyers, the key takeaway here is that you want the appraisal to come out as the same as or higher than your offer.
-You aren’t out of luck if the appraisal is lower than your offer, but there are additional hoops to jump through.
+But you aren’t out of luck if the appraisal is lower than your offer, although there are additional hoops to jump through.
 Your options at that point are to negotiate with the seller, pay the difference, or walk away from the deal.

 The title search is all about making sure the seller has full rights to sell the house.
 The title company will look for any outstanding taxes, liens, or ownership issues with the property.
 This search has to take place before the final transaction can occur.